AlfiyaZi/aakinshin.net/en/_drafts/dotnet/datetime.md

 Thread.Sleep(1);
 ```

 Somebody can answer: it suspend the current thread for `1 ms`.
-Unfortunally, it's a wrong answer.
+Unfortunately, it's a wrong answer.
 The documentation [states](https://msdn.microsoft.com/library/windows/desktop/ms686298.aspx) the following:

 > The actual timeout might not be exactly the specified timeout, because the specified timeout will be adjusted to coincide with clock ticks.

 In fact, the elapsed time depends on system timer resolution.
-Let's write another stupid benchmark (we don't need any accurancy here, we just want to show the `Sleep` behaviour; so, we don't need usual benchmarking routine here like warmup, statistics, and so on):
+Let's write another stupid benchmark (we don't need any accuracy here, we just want to show the `Sleep` behaviour; so, we don't need usual benchmarking routine here like warmup, statistics, and so on):

 ```cs
 for (int i = 0; i < 5; i++)